Something as simple as espresso can work magic with chocolate and this Espresso Hot Fudge Sauce is proof positive.

 - Remove from heat and fold in the espresso powder and the chopped nuts.

-- Scoop ice cream into bowl and dollop chocolate sauce over ice cream.
+- Scoop ice cream into bowl and dollop fudge sauce over ice cream.

 - Top with whipped cream and garnish with a strawberry.